“Nevermind” by Leonard Cohen (2014; these are the new lyrics excerpted in Black Maps and Motel Rooms)

 You side with them whom you despise.

 Memory plays a key role in True Detective Season 2’s penultimate episode, Black Maps and Motel Rooms.
 The average short-term memory span of an animal is 27 seconds.
 That means your cat or dog is unlikely to remember something unless it seriously affected its well-being, says National Geographic: “Animals store away useful information about what could help them survive.”
+Most people don’t realize that a dog attack can result in compensation for those who suffered injuries, even though having pets is nice you never know when a thing like this can happen.

 In the 2003 study, researchers learned that “‘…humans’ ability to remember arbitrary events is unique.’
 This ability is also called episodic memory, and it allows us to remember almost any occurrence, however trivial, for long periods.”
 Animals’ memories “aren’t based on ‘memories of specific events….a cat associates its carrier with danger, for example.
 Such memories are very robust and will stay for a long time—even for life—in animals.'”